Defining a SME. Which category does your company belong to?

 • Medium-sized enterprises: enterprises with less than 250 employees and with either an annual turnover below € 50 million or a total asset not exceeding € 43 million.

-• Large enterprises: enterprises with more than 250 employees and an annual turnover over € 50 million or a total asset over € 43 million.
+• Large enterprises: enterprises with over 250 employees and an annual turnover of over € 50 million or a total asset of over € 43 million.

-It will lose the SME status only if it exceeds the ceilings for two consecutive accounting years.
-However, if the SME exceeds the thresholds as a result of a merger or an acquisition, any potential upgrade to large enterprise will be immediate.
+No, It will lose its status only if it exceeds the thresholds for two consecutive accounting years.
+However, if the SME exceeds the thresholds as a result of a merger or an acquisition, the shift will be immediate.

-As just mentioned, merges and acquisitions can cause a loss of the SME status.
-There are also other commercial relationships that affect the corporate structure which may increase the company’s resources and effective size.
+As just mentioned, mergers and acquisitions can change the company's status.
+However, there are also other relationships between companies that affect the corporate structure which may increase the company’s resources and effective size.

 • an autonomous enterprise;